 Licensed engineers, on a voluntary or mandated basis, participate in continuing professional education for licensure renewal to ensure competency.
 Continuing professional education for licensed engineers is measured in Professional Development Hours (PDH).
 A PDH is one contact hour of instruction or presentation.
 The licensee is responsible for maintaining records to be used to support credits claimed.
 Currently over 50% of states mandate continuing education competency for licensed engineers.

-According to the National Society of Professional Engineers, one acceptable activity to earn PDHs is attending continuing education courses.
-Any SAE Professional Development seminar qualifies as an acceptable activity.
+According to the National Society of Professional Engineers (NSPE), one acceptable activity to earn PDHs is satisfactory completion of continuing education courses.
+Any SAE Professional Development seminar, web seminar, and most on demand courses qualify as an acceptable activity.

-Each SAE Professional Development seminar grants attendees with a measure of credit called Continuing Education Units (CEU).
-See the seminar course description for the number of CEUs earned for completing a particular seminar.
-SAE Professional Development is approved as an Authorized Provider of the International Association for Continuing Education and Training (IACET) and grants IACET CEUs for its continuing education seminars.
+SAE Professional Development courses grant participants a measure of credit called Continuing Education Units (CEU) upon meeting all course requirements.
+View the individual course description for the number of CEUs that may be earned.
+SAE Professional Development is approved as an Authorized Provider of the International Association for Continuing Education and Training (IACET) and grants IACET CEUs for its continuing education courses.

 1 Continuing Education Unit = 10 PDHs

 Licensees should look into their state's requirements.
 For example, four states (Florida, Louisiana, New York, and North Carolina) require pre-approval of PDH sponsors.
 In the instances of New York and Indiana, SAE is an approved PDH sponsor by virtue of its IACET Authorized Provider status.